 The shopping cart button fits the menu seamlessly and can be fully configured to your liking.
 This includes displaying the number of items and/or sub-total in the menu.
-A choice of ten cart icons, and the menu alignment.
+A choice of ten cart icons and the menu alignment.

 7. WooCommerce Checkout Field Editor

 We’ve already covered a few plugins that let you improve the default WooCommerce checkout process.
-If you want ultimate control over your checkout, though, WooCommerce Checkout Field Editor is the plugin for you.
-It lets you customize every field displayed on the checkout screen.
+If you want ultimate control over your checkout, WooCommerce Checkout Field Editor is the plugin for you.
+It enables you to customize every field displayed on the checkout screen.

 While there are probably more advanced plugins out there.
 So, for example, WooCommerce Checkout Manager has a lot more features.
 So, this plugin crams only the essential functionalities into a highly usable package.
-(Incidentally, usability is WooCommerce Checkout Manager’s biggest downfall, having too many features for its own good.)
+(Incidentally, usability is WooCommerce Checkout Manager’s biggest downfall, having too many features for its good.)